Mostafa-Usama/Smart-Classroom/README.md

 ## Project Description
   - Overview

+    - The smart classroom system is a new self-contained product which will be produced in order to overcome the problem of wasting energy.
-    - The smart classroom system is a new product that manages electrical devices in the classroom by collecting and processing data from sensors and cameras to control
+    - The classroom system manages the electrical devices in the classroom by collecting data from sensors and cameras, then processing this data, taking action, and finally sending orders to the lighting system, air conditioning, and more.
-    lighting, air conditioning, and more.
-The system aims to increase efficiency and reduce energy waste.
-    As previously mentioned, this system works to reduce energy consumption through various processes.
-This will be achieved through some of its features, such as automatic operation.
-The system will automatically turn on and off at the scheduled start and end times of lectures each week, without human intervention.

   - Features of the project